KC-Anisha/CSC365-Project1/README.md

 ### TASK 2

 Implement Quicksort, InsertionSort and another Sorting algorithm of your choice.
 Create a dataset from the set created in TASK 1, containing the following information: VAERS_ID, AGE_YRS, SEX, VAX_NAME, RPT_Date, SYMPTOM, DIED, DATEDIED, SYMPTOM_TEXT.
 Save the dataset as SYMPTOMDATA.csv.
 Since a VAERS report can contain up to 5 symptoms, the resulting dataset may contain several rows with the same VAERS_ID.
 Utilize the sorts and sort your data by VAERS_ID.
-Use subsets of different sizes to analize the time efficiency of the running time of the three algorithms.
+Use subsets of different sizes to analyze the time efficiency of the running time of the three algorithms.
 Include the results of your empirical analyses in the final report.

 ### TASK3